Omowunmi-svg/guides/creating-an-open-source-program.md

 ## Setting policy and processes

-With many of the other important components now planned or assembled for your company’s open source program office, from its creation to its structure to personnel, the next step is to develop well-defined policies and processes which will enable consistent implementation of your company’s open source strategy.
+With many of the other important components now planned or assembled for your company’s open source program office, from its creation to its structure to personnel.
+The next step is to develop well-defined policies and processes which will enable consistent implementation of your company’s open source strategy.

 The policies should lay out the requirements and rules for working with open source across the company, as well as documented and executable processes which will ensure the rules are followed on a day-to-day basis.